 The farm has been producing delicious Golden pineapples or MD-2 variety for many years and supplying the local market.
 Customers include the following supermarkets: Super 99, Riba Smith, El Rey, El Fuerte, Machetazo and El Pueblo.

 But the MD2 pineapple variety has also gained large popularity and acceptance in western European markets over the past years.
 Its attractive yellow color makes it more aesthetically pleasing than other varieties and the somewhat square-shaped form make it is easier to transport and display.
 Our proximity to the canal ports and international airport means we can have fresh pineapples anywhere in the world and provides us with all the right conditions to capitalize on the export market.
-We're now mainly exporting our production direct to Europe.
+We're now mainly exporting our production direct to Europe and the Middle East.

 Because the micro climate in La Chorrera, where our farm is located, allows us to grow and harvest all year round, this also means we can also take advantage of premium pricing when pineapples are off season in another region.